A Unified Framework for Innovation-based Stochastic and Deterministic Event Triggers: Introduction

-Both approaches have their advantages and disadvantages: Under deterministic policies it is ensured that a certain predefined error will not be exceeded before the next transmission is triggered and the achievable performance is better than under stochastic policies~\cite{yuStochasticDeterministicEventBased2021}.
-However, this comes at the cost of more complicated estimator design as the deterministic policy adds a correlated noise source to the system's measurement equation in non-transmission instants.
+Both approaches have their advantages and disadvantages: Under deterministic policies it is ensured that a predefined error will not be exceeded before the next transmission is triggered and the achievable performance in terms of transmission rate versus estimation error is better than under stochastic policies~\cite{yuStochasticDeterministicEventBased2021}.
+However, this comes at the cost of a more complicated estimator design as the deterministic policy adds a non-Gaussian noise source to the system's measurement equation in non-transmission instants.
 Stochastic policies using Gaussian error weighting functions on the other hand provide a simple estimator design but degrade the system performance due to the introduced slack in the stochastic triggering decisions.
-Different estimators that can handle deterministic or stochastic transmission policies have been developed, including a set-membership-based approach~\cite{CRC15_Sijs, CDC12_Noack} and event-based particle filters~\cite{ruuskanenInnovationBasedTriggeringEventBased2020,gasmiEventTriggeredStateEstimation2022, gasmiNonlinearEventbasedState2024} for deterministic policies and an extension of the linear \ac{KF} for stochastic policies~\cite{hanStochasticEventTriggeredSensor2015,andrenEventBasedStateEstimation2016, schmittGaussianityPreservingEventBasedState2019}.
+Different estimators that can handle deterministic or stochastic transmission policies have been developed, including a set-membership-based approach~\cite{CRC15_Sijs, CDC12_Noack} and event-based particle filters~\cite{ruuskanenInnovationBasedTriggeringEventBased2020,gasmiEventTriggeredStateEstimation2022, gasmiNonlinearEventbasedState2024} for deterministic policies and for stochastic policies extensions of the linear \ac{KF} for the standard case~\cite{hanStochasticEventTriggeredSensor2015,andrenEventBasedStateEstimation2016, schmittGaussianityPreservingEventBasedState2019} and for correlated input data~\cite{MFI23_Schmitt, Fusion24_Schmitt}.
 Since stochastic policies and the associated estimators usually rely on such, in this work we focus on innovation-based stochastic and deterministic triggering policies, where the error used in the triggering policy has a similar form as the innovation term used in Kalman filtering and is based on the difference between the current measurement and an arbitrary prediction of this measurement.